 Food Security measurement

-We predict three measures of food security used by the international humanitarian organizations, including USAID and the World Food Programme (WFP): the reduced coping strategies index (rCSI) and the food consumption score (FCS).
+We predict two measures of food security used by the international humanitarian organizations, including USAID and the World Food Programme (WFP): the food consumption score (FCS) and the reduced coping strategies index (rCSI).
 The FCS gives nutrient-related weighting to the count of different food categories that a household consumes in the past seven days, to come up with a weighted score of food quality.
 Higher values of the FCS indicate more diversity of nutrition intake and higher food security.
 The rCSI reflects the number of coping strategies a household uses to address possible food shortages with higher values of the rCSI indicating lower food security.
 The rCSI is believed to capture inadequate quantities of food consumed, which is consistent with acute food insecurity (Maxwell et al. 2016).
 Note: the rCSI has an upper bound.
 In severe cases, the coping strategies available can be exhausted and the rCSI values can be high-but-stable even as food security is deteriorating.
 For this reason, it is important to measure not just rCSI, but also FCS.
 In Figure 1, we present the location and distribution of FCS by category in the year 2010 for all three countries to give the readers an idea about the relative portions of food insecure villages and where they were.
 These data were collected as part of nationally representative Living Standards and Measurement Surveys (LSMS).
 Both Tanzania and Malawi surveys include rCSI and FCS.
 The LSMS did not field an rCSI survey for Uganda.

 Governments and international agencies apply cut-offs to categorize food security status rather than use the continuous measure (Vaitla et al., 2017).
 Consequently, this paper focus on the categorical prediction for the given cutoffs instead of the continuous measures of socio-economic outcomes in previous works (Jean et al., (2016), Steele et al. (2017), and Lentz et al. (2019), among others).
 The food security category is close to the actual policy scenarios where policymakers are trying to capture all the insecure households in a potential famine year in the currently used IPC system.